 Preheat oven to 400°.
 In a large bowl, combine zucchini, poblano, mushrooms and tomatoes; drizzle with oil and sprinkle with cumin, salt and cayenne.
 Toss to coat.
-Divide vegetable mixture between two lightly greased 15x10x1-in. baking pans.
-Roast 15 minutes; rotate pans top to bottom.
-Roast an additional 10 minutes or until vegetables are tender.
+Divide vegetable mixture between 2 lightly greased 15x10x1-in. baking pans.
+Roast 15 minutes; rotate the pans top to bottom.
+Roast an additional 10 minutes or until the vegetables are tender.
 Return to bowl and cool slightly.

-- Bake, uncovered, until heated through and cheese is melted, about 20 minutes.
+Bake, uncovered, until the enchiladas are heated through and cheese is melted, about 20 minutes.
 Top with remaining cilantro.

 Test Kitchen tips

 Roasting the veggies before making the enchiladas takes extra time, but it adds so much flavor!
 Don't skip it.